OncNGS

 The EC-IVD will be fully in place by the end of the oncNGS project and any oncNGS solution to be used in routine diagnostics at that moment will have to fully comply with the specifications of the EC-IVD regulation.

-The oncNGS consortium will request from the suppliers a clear description of how they intend to comply with this regulation when placing the oncNGS solution on the market.
+In agreement with CfT, during Phase 3 contract, oncNGS suppliers are required to submit as deliverable a clear description of how they intend to comply with this regulation when placing the oncNGS solution on the market.

 Question 4: What are the IP rules applicable for the oncNGS solution?